AMartins87/py_man/README.md

 You can see the live site **[here](https://py-man.herokuapp.com/).**

 The PY MAN application is a hangman-style game with Python programming language as its theme.
 The target audience can be anyone with an interest in programming languages.
-This app could also work as just for fun activity for all ages which could spruce an interest in coding
+This app could also work as just for fun activity for all ages which could attract an interest in coding

 It is a simple terminal game, which runs on a mock terminal on Heroku.
 I wanted to maintain eye-pleasing features throughout the game for a good user experience.
 I created a five-character left indent and maintained it throughout the game to enable easier readability.
-All user input is being printed out with the same indent.
+All user input is also being printed out with the same indent.

-Users start with having 5 lives to guess a word and is shown the rules of the game when the terminal starts up.
+Rules of the game are shown when the terminal starts up.
+Users start the game with having 5 lives to guess the word.

 ![Mock up image](assets/images/mockup.JPG)